-The recommendations from SPICE, based on its research over the past two years, have been contained in the report D3 Analysis and Recommendations (final draft 30-08-2018).
+The recommendations from SPICE, based on its research over the past two years, have been contained in the report D3 Analysis and Recommendations.
 The report provides the reader with different and updated aspects on policy issues and framework conditions for catalysing procurement of innovation.
 Furthermore, the deliverable seeks to provide the reader with considerations on different aspects on ‘public procurement of innovative transport and mobility solutions in city environment’ – from updating the reader on most recent considerations on legal aspects to most recent considerations on technical aspects of the following three cluster topics:

 - Electric Vehicles (EV)